serraict/serraict.github.io/_posts/scrum-resources/2016-02-18-skill-assessment.md

 They can't think of any, but they do realize that Domain Driven Design and test driven development are important to them.
 So they add DDD and TDD to the chart.
-And their Jenkins continuous integration needs some TLC at times too.
+And their Jenkins continuous integration build server and slaves needs some TLC at times too.

 Then they silently group the stickies and have a short discussion on what to name the groups.
 They come up with the following skills that are required for working on their product: